lafranceinsoumise/nuntius/README.md

 2. Implement the method `set_subscriber_status(self, email, status)` on your subscriber model manager.

-Nuntius will automatically listen to Anymail signals and call this method approprietly.
+Nuntius will automatically listen to Anymail signals and call this method if needed.

 ##### Handling of non-nuntius events (optional)